 Follow the A74(M) south to junction 21 (Kirkpatrick Fleming) and turn off onto the B6357.
 Keep on this road to Canonbie and follow directions above.

 Follow the A68 south through Dalkeith and Lauder to Jedburgh.
 Continue through Jedburgh on the A68 for around 3km then take the right turn onto the B6357.
 At Bonchester Bridge, turn left onto the A6088 and follow this for around 1.5km before a right turn back onto the B6357, which runs directly to Newcastleton.
-Go through the town and look for the turning on the left, signposted for Dykecrofts.
-Follow the road for around 2km to reach the trail head at the visitor centre.

 For access to Newcastleton by train, Carlisle is the most convenient in terms of connections and services, although Gretna is closer, at around 32km from the trail head.

 There are regular services to Carlisle run by Virgin Trains, Northern Trains and First Scotrail from Dumfries, Glasgow, Edinburgh and Newcastle Upon Tyne.
 Virgin also provides intercity services from elswhere in Britain.
 First Scotrail and Northern Trains run services to Gretna.